revolist/revogrid-docs/blog/top-5-react-datagrid-libraries-2026.md

 ### What makes it different

-RevoGrid is strongest when the spreadsheet is part of a larger product workflow.
+RevoGrid is strongest when the grid is part of a larger product workflow.

 For example, a finance application may need editable budgets, pinned totals, custom validation, audit history, and Excel export.
 A resource planning app may need custom columns, grouped data, scheduling, and Gantt-like views.
 A data platform may need fast virtualized scrolling, server-side data contracts, and custom renderers.

-This is where RevoGrid’s model works well: the grid remains the core surface, and advanced spreadsheet or analytics features can be layered on top when needed.
+This is where RevoGrid’s model works well: the grid remains the core surface, and advanced editing, analytics, or spreadsheet-like features can be layered on top when needed.

 RevoGrid Pro extends the base grid with features such as formulas, smart autofill, multi-range selection, Excel import/export, validation, charts, pivot analytics, master-detail, audit history, and Gantt/scheduling modules.